 Drunk Driving & DUI Regulations for Commercial Vehicle Operators: An Overview

-The amount of alcohol in the blood determines whether a driver is drunk.
-The blood alcohol level is measured using a breathalyzer.
-Traffic police officers take a sample of blood and run it through the device.
-The device measures the grams of alcohol per 100ml of blood.
-The BAC legal limit for a typical 21+ aged driver operating a car, motorcycle or light truck for all 50 states is 0.08 (although some lawmakers are pushing to reduce that to 0.05).
+Commercial drivers are held to a stricter standard than passenger vehicle operators.
+Federal Motor Carrier Safety Administration (FMCSA) regulations impose a zero-tolerance BAC limit: any detectable alcohol—0.01% or above—while operating a commercial vehicle is illegal.
+Drivers must also avoid alcohol for at least four hours before driving.
+Violation results in an immediate “out-of-service” order and mandatory reporting within 30 days.
 For commercial truck drivers there is a strict prohibition on alcohol and vehicle operation as prescribed by the Code of Federal Regulations and the consequences to the driver are severe.
 This means that there is no allowable Blood Alcohol Content (BAC) for a commercial truck driver.
 The FMCSA has also published a Q&A regarding the interpretations of the prohibition.

 How Drinking Alcohol Increases the Risk of a Truck Accident?